Westside-Chris/Shift-Registers/README.md

 # Shift-Registers
-Learning about 8-bit shift registers for Arduino
+Learning about 8-bit shift registers for Arduino.
+This branch is for preliminary and test programs.